Timberwolves vs. Warriors Player Props Betting Odds

-Player prop bet odds for Stephen Curry, Anthony Edwards and others are listed when the Golden State Warriors host the Minnesota Timberwolves at Chase Center on Sunday (with opening tip at 8:30 PM ET).
+Stephen Curry and Anthony Edwards are two of the top players with prop bets on the table when the Golden State Warriors and the Minnesota Timberwolves play at Chase Center on Tuesday (opening tip at 10:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!